 The list of why clients pay their invoices late is extensive.
-But antiquated, slow paper-based payment processes limits payment visibility, including payments and amounts.
+But antiquated, slow paper-based payment processes limit payment visibility, including payments and amounts.

 Whether it’s an outstanding invoice or a past-due invoice, when you rely on paper payments, the response is never instant.
 If a customer has an issue, you’ll likely have to track them down.

 ePayments offer instant visibility into the payment process.
 Many payment processors also give you the option to set reminders at predetermined intervals.
 So, if you have a customer that’s often late, you

 can set a reminder for a week ahead.
 On the flip side, payment software can also send reminders for past-due invoices.